Indianapolis International Airport

 Indianapolis International Airport is an international airport located 7 mi southwest of Downtown Indianapolis in Marion County, Indiana, United States.
-It is owned and operated by the Indianapolis Airport Authority, and the airport serves over 50 non-stop destinations throughout North America and Europe across multiple carriers.
+It is owned and operated by the Indianapolis Airport Authority, and the airport serves over 50 non-stop destinations throughout North America, the Caribbean and Europe.
 As of 2024, IND is the 46th-busiest airport in the U.S. and the busiest in Indiana with 5,180,917 passengers.

 The airport occupies 7700 acre in Wayne and Decatur townships in Marion County.
 IND is home to the second largest FedEx Express hub in the world; only the FedEx SuperHub in Memphis, Tennessee, surpasses its cargo traffic.
 Largely because of FedEx's activity, IND consistently ranks among the top 10 busiest U.S. airports in terms of air cargo throughput.
 Republic Airways is also headquartered at the airport, and Allegiant Air maintains Indianapolis as an operating base.

 The Indianapolis Air Route Traffic Control Center (ZID), one of 22 established FAA area control centers, is located on the airport property's north side.

 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029 categorized it as a medium hub primary commercial service facility.